sgraden/vpc/errors.md

 ## validation_invalid_cidr
 **Message**: The value is not a valid CIDR.

 Certain IP address ranges are reserved.
-For further instructions to fix this problem, see TBD.
+More information about reserved IP ranges is available in our overview of [Using your VPC with Regions and Subnets](regions-and-subnets.html){: new_window}.
+For further instructions to fix this problem, you can look at TBD.

 ## validation_invalid_ipv4_cidr
 **Message**: The value is not a valid IPv4 CIDR.

 Certain IP address ranges are reserved.
+More information about reserved IP ranges is available in our overview of [Using your VPC with Regions and Subnets](regions-and-subnets.html){: new_window}.
 For further instructions to fix this problem, see TBD.

 ## validation_invalid_ipv6_cidr
 **Message**: The value is not a valid IPv6 CIDR.